venovako/JKogb/README.md

 ```

 If ``COMPILER`` is not set or is ``gnu``, GNU Fortran compilers will be used.
-The major version of your GCC in this case should 8, since the later ones will not work (unless a fix is applied as noted in ``src/gnu.mk``).
+The major version of your GCC in this case should be 8, since the later ones will not work (unless a fix is applied as noted in ``src/gnu.mk``).
 Please see [this explanation](https://gcc.gnu.org/gcc-9/changes.html) regarding the new MIN and MAX intrinsics.

 Here, ``NDEBUG`` should be set to the desired optimization level (``3`` is a sensible choice).